AfifRifaie95/Body-Fat-Estimation-using-Multi-Regression-Factor-Analysis/README.md

 ### Limitation

-Secondary data were used in the study, which means they may not be 100% accurate or full and the model suggests that the predictor variables and the dependent variable are linked in a straight line, but this might not always be the case.
+Secondary data were used in the study, which means they may not be 100% accurate and the model suggests that the predictor variables and the dependent variable are linked in a straight line, but this might not always be the case.

 # Factor Analysis